lordelogos/bounty-xx/README.md

 # Bounty Project

-This project was setup using React + TypeScript + Vite
+This project was setup using Vite (React + TypeScript)

 ### Technologies used